Greg-T8/Greg-T8/README.md

 # Welcome to my GitHub profile!

-As a professional, I am an IT systems engineer who specializes in Microsoft Azure, M365, and PowerShell.
+I am an IT systems engineer who specializes in Microsoft Azure, M365, and PowerShell.
 Outside of work, I enjoy diving into programming languages, cybersecurity, and cloud technologies.

-I use my GitHub profile to document document all the things I am learning about.
-Think of it as a public notebook.
-Please have a look around!
+I use my GitHub profile as a public notebook to document document all the cool things I am learning about.
+Feel free to have a look around!

 **Programming Languages:**
 <!-- Languages Table -->